 Although rest and medication may help, the most recommended method of treatment for cruciate ligament injury is a surgical repair.
 In general, prognosis after surgery is good.
 There are different surgical approaches, each with its pros and cons.

 If your dog has a cruciate injury, you may wish to talk to your vet about getting a referral to a board-certified veterinary surgeon.
-There, you can discuss the best surgical options.
-The following types of surgical procedures are available to repair torn cruciate ligaments in dogs:
+There, you can discuss the best surgical option to repair a torn cruciate ligaments in your dog.